-2. Discovery Cutoff: April 22, 2011
+2. Discovery Cutoff: September 2, 2011

 "Discovery" is the word used in federal courts to describe how plaintiffs and defendants can learn information and get documents that are useful to deciding this lawsuit.
 Rules 26 through 37 of the Federal Rules of Civil Procedure explain how you may get information and documents from the other side and how they may get information and documents from you.
-You should read Rules 26 through 37 now so that you understand how this works, and so that you can begin taking discovery in this case.